Chika Okeke-Agulu: Early life and education

+Career

+Teaching

 Okeke-Agulu taught at the Yaba College of Technology in Lagos, the University of Nigeria, Nsukka, Penn State University, and was the Clark Visiting professor at Williams College.
 He is the Director of the Program in African Studies, Director of Africa World Initiative, and Robert Schirmer Professor of Art & Archaeology and African American Studies at Princeton University.
 In spring 2020 he was appointed the Kirk Varnedoe Visiting professor at the Institute of Fine Arts, New York University.
 In 2022 he was appointed Slade Professor of Fine Art, Oxford University (2022-2023), and is a Fellow of The British Academy.
+In 2023, he was appointed Senior Advisor, Modern and Contemporary Art, at Edo Museum of West African Art, Benin City, Nigeria.

+Writer

-He was a writer and columnist for The Huffington Post, and blogs at Ọfọdunka.
-He has served on the Board of Directors of College Arts Association, and currently on the board of Princeton in Africa, the Transnational Board of Tate-Hyundai Research Centre, Tate Modern, and on the advisory board of the Africa Institute, Sharjah.
-He is a member of the Contemporary Art Committee, Philadelphia Museum of Art.
+Okeke-Agulu was a writer and columnist for The Huffington Post, and blogs at Ọfọdunka.

-He received the College Art Association 2016 Frank Jewett Mather Award for Distinction in Art Criticism.
-He is the recipient, from African Studies Association, of the 2016 Melville J. Herskovits Award for the most important scholarly work in African Studies published in English in 2015, and Honorable Mention, The Arnold Rubin Outstanding Publication Award, from the Art Council of African Studies Association (2017).